KVAcodes/alx-low_level_programming/0x0B-malloc_free/README.md

 2 - A function that concatenates two strings.
 3 - A function that returns a pointer to a 2 dimensional array of integers.
 4 - A function that frees a 2 dimensional grid previously created by the alloc_grid function.
+5 - A function that concatenates all the arguments of your program.
+6 - A